Conditional Use Permits: What and How You Get Them

-Definition: Conditional Use Permits, or CUPs for short, are permits that allow for a use otherwise restricted for a particular zone for that parcel of land.
+Definition: Conditional Use Permits, or CUPs for short, are permits that allow for use otherwise restricted for a particular zone for that parcel of land.
 Just like the name reveals the permit is approved upon a set of conditions.
 Those conditions are set forth by the municipality the land falls within.

-For example, you have a shell of shop in a shopping center and would like to put a little café in the space.
-During your due diligence you find the parcel the shell falls under is zoned for use as an office space (highly unlikely, but stick with me here) and your little cafe will not be allowed.
+For example, you have a shell of a shop in a shopping center and would like to put a little café in the space.
+During your due diligence, you find the parcel the shell falls under is zoned for use as an office space (highly unlikely, but stick with me here) and your little cafe will not be allowed.
 You call or visit the local planning department and find all sorts of red flags when you describe your project.
-Usually, the planning official will print out a seemingly mile long checklist of items that you will need to do in order to get your building permit.
+Usually, the planning official will print out a seemingly mile-long checklist of items that you will need to do in order to get your building permit.
 Also, there are fees and a slew of people to contact.
 Basically, the planning official tells you: it isn’t impossible to get your permit for the cafe, but you will need to get approval by meeting a set of conditions and paying the fees.

 How Do I Get a Conditional Use Permit?

 But, I already do due diligence!
-What I mean here is a specific due diligence for the CUP.
+What I mean here is specific due diligence for the CUP.
 Here are some questions you can ask: